-Great Lakes Observing System
+Great Lakes Observing Systems

 Great Lakes observing systems provide critical information to support natural resource decision making, public health protection, and navigation safety and efficiency.

 With our partners at NOAA GLERL, CIGLR is at the forefront of implementing well-integrated observing systems that monitor key aspects of the Great Lakes environment.
-Data collected from buoys, autonomous underwater vehicles, gliders, and satellites help us understand natural changes in the system, identify human-induced disturbances, support the development of climate, weather, and ecosystem forecasts, provide information for wise natural resource management, and fulfill critical information needs for public health protection and navigation safety.
+Data collected from buoys, autonomous underwater vehicles (AUVs), gliders, and satellites help us understand natural changes in the system, identify human-induced disturbances, support the development of climate, weather, and ecosystem forecasts, provide information for wise natural resource management, and fulfill critical information needs for public health protection and navigation safety.

 Our Great Lakes observing activities include the: